Georgia election uncertainty lingers amid legal wrangling | New Country 923

-ATLANTA (AP) — After two federal court rulings and a flurry of legal filings over a 24-hour period, uncertainty still hangs over Georgia’s midterm elections, including the still undecided race for governor.
+ATLANTA (AP) — After multiple federal court rulings and a flurry of legal filings, uncertainty looms over Georgia’s still-undecided race for governor.

-In the week since voters went to the polls, arguments over certain provisional and absentee ballots have been presented at a dizzying pace before several different judges in federal court.
+In the week since voters went to the polls, arguments over certain provisional and absentee ballots have been presented at a dizzying pace before several different judges in federal courts.

-Among them was a lawsuit filed Sunday by Abrams’ campaign seeking an extension by one day of the deadline for county election officials to certify their results.
+Among them was a lawsuit filed Sunday by Abrams’ campaign seeking a one-day extension of the deadline for county election officials to certify their results.
 As a hearing drew to a close just before the 5 p.m.
-Tuesday deadline, U.S. District Judge Steve Jones said he wouldn’t extend the deadline because all the counties had likely already certified their results or were about to, and there were other protections in place.
+Tuesday deadline, U.S. District Judge Steve Jones declined to extend it, saying all the counties had likely already certified their results or were about to, and there were other protections in place.

 Jones said he hopes to rule on the other requests from Abrams’ campaign by noon Wednesday.

-The campaign has asked him to order county election officials to accept any absentee ballots on which there was missing or insufficient information as long as that doesn’t “substantially obstruct” officials from verifying the absentee voter’s identity.
-It also asked him to order county election officials to accept information that’s submitted to fix issues with provisional ballots, and to count those votes until 5 p.m.
+The campaign has asked him to order county election officials to accept any absentee ballots with missing or insufficient information as long as that doesn’t “substantially obstruct” officials from verifying the absentee voter’s identity.
+It also asked him to order county election officials to accept voter information that’s submitted to fix issues with provisional ballots, and to count those votes, until 5 p.m.
 Wednesday.
-And it asked that provisional ballots cast by a voter registered in the wrong county be counted as if the voter had shown up at the wrong precinct.
+And it asked that provisional ballots cast by voters in the wrong county be counted as if the voter had shown up at the wrong precinct.

-Lawyers for state and county election officials argued that the Abrams campaign was trying to use an 11th hour lawsuit to rewrite the state’s election laws.
-County election officials have been properly counting ballots and have been able to complete their duties in the time allowed by state law, they argued.
+Lawyers for state and county election officials argued that the Abrams campaign was trying to use a post-election lawsuit to rewrite the state’s election laws.
+They say county election officials have been properly counting ballots and have been able to complete their duties in the time allowed.

-In a separate case, U.S. District Judge Leigh May on Tuesday ordered Gwinnett County election officials not to reject absentee ballots just because the voter’s birth year is missing or wrong and to count any that were cast in the Nov.
-6 election.
+In a separate case, U.S. District Judge Leigh May on Tuesday ordered Gwinnett County election officials not to reject absentee ballots just because the voter’s birth year is missing or wrong, and to count any votes that were cast that way.
 She also ordered the county to delay certification of its election results until those ballots have been counted.

-Republican Gov. Nathan Deal appointed Robyn Crittenden last week to replace Kemp, who resigned as secretary of state after declaring victory in the governor’s race.
-Crittenden had issued guidance to county election officials on the absentee ballot issue Monday.
+Secretary of State Robyn Crittenden had issued guidance to county election officials on the absentee ballot issue Monday.
+Crittenden was appointed by Republican Gov. Nathan Deal last week to replace Kemp, who resigned as secretary of state after declaring victory in the governor’s race.

 Jones said he will consider whether he should effectively extend May’s order to Georgia’s other 158 counties.
-He said that under Crittenden’s guidance, counties don’t have to reject absentee ballots that are missing a year of birth if there’s enough other information to verify the voter but her guidance fails to say they shouldn’t reject them.
+He said that Crittenden’s guidance says counties don’t have to reject absentee ballots that are missing a year of birth if there’s enough other information to verify the voter, but her guidance fails to say they shouldn’t reject them.
 He said that could cause absentee voters to be treated differently, depending on where they live.

 U.S. District Judge Amy Totenberg late Monday ordered state officials not to do their final certification of election results before 5 p.m.
 Friday.
 State law sets a Nov.
 20 deadline.

-Totenberg also ordered the secretary of state’s office to establish and publicize a hotline or website where voters can check whether their provisional ballots were counted and, if not, the reason why.
-She also ordered the secretary of state’s office to review or have county election authorities review the eligibility of voters who had to cast provisional ballots because of registration issues.
+Totenberg also ordered the secretary of state’s office to establish and publicize a hotline or website enabling voters to check whether their provisional ballots were counted and, if not, why not.
+And she ordered the secretary of state’s office to review or have county election authorities review the eligibility of voters who had to cast provisional ballots because of registration issues.

 Meanwhile, protesters, including a state senator, were arrested Tuesday during a demonstration at the Georgia Capitol calling for uncounted ballots to be tallied.